ossec/ossec-docs/docs/manual/monitoring/process-monitoring.rst

 to setup a cron job to dump the output of "df -h" to a log file (maybe /var/log/df.log) and configure OSSEC to look at it.

-Now, with the new version of OSSEC you can do it directly in there with the following configuration:
+As of OSSEC version 2.3 you can monitor commands directly in OSSEC following configuration:

 .. code-block:: xml